Nutrient/RAPIDocGen/Readme.md

-# RAPIDocGen v1.0.1
+# RAPIDocGen v1.0.2

-Simple script to transform your postman tests into a swagger.yml file
+Simple script to transform your postman tests collection v2.1 into a swagger.yml file

 ##### Installation